 - 7. In the Service Name field, type a descriptive service name. - 8.
-From the Service User menu, select a user option: - Any: This is the default setting and allows any computer on the Internet to use this service. - Single address: Restricts the service to a particular computer.
-Enter the IP address in the fields, which become available with this selection from the menu. - 9.
-From the Service Type menu, select the protocol (TCP or UDP) that is associated with the service or application. - 10.
-In the Triggering Port field, enter the number of the outbound traffic port that must open the inbound ports. - 11.
-From the Connection Type menu, select the protocol (TCP or UDP) that is associated with the inbound connection.
+From the Service User menu, select a user option: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - 9.
+From the Service Type menu, select TCP or UDP.

+This selection sets the service type for the outbound connection.

+- 10. In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
+From the Connection Type menu, select TCP, UDP, or TCP/UDP.

-If you are unsure, select TCP/UDP.
+This selection sets the service type for the inbound connection.
+If you are not sure, select TCP/UDP.

-- 12. In the Starting Port and Ending Port fields, enter the enter the numbers of the inbound traffic ports. - 13.
+- 12. In the Starting Port and Ending Port fields, enter the numbers of the inbound traffic ports. - 13.
 Click the Apply button.

-The service is now in the Portmap Table.
+The service is now in the Port Triggering Portmap Table.
 You must enable port triggering before the router uses port triggering.
-See Enable port triggering on page 141.
+See Enable port triggering on page 158.